godzilla-reject/Mage-Metal_Backup/General Rules/Character Mechanics Overview.md

 >
 >> [!metadata|right] *Trained Perk:*
 >> *When you become Trained in this Proficiency, you gain the following benefits.*
+>>
+>> You can now use Novice piloting maneuvers you have access to.
 >
 >> [!metadata|right] *Expertise Perk:*
 >> *When you become an Expert in this Proficiency, you gain the following benefits.*
+>>
+>> You can now use Expert piloting maneuvers you have access to.
 >
 >> [!metadata|right] *Masterful Perk:*
 >>*When you become a Master in this Proficiency, you gain the following benefits.*
+>>
+>> You can now use Master piloting maneuvers you have access to.
 >
 >> [!metadata|right] *Legendary Perk:*
 >> *When you become a Legend in this Proficiency, you gain the following benefits.*
+>>
+>> You can now use Legendary piloting maneuvers you have access to.
 >

 >[!column]- ### **Spell-Work**